773.702.8837 kenyatta@uchicago.edu

 CONDUCT REQUIREMENTS FOR WORKING WITH MINORS

-The guidelines stated below are in compliance with the Policy of Safety of Children in University Programs, and the Illinois Abused and Neglected Child Reporting Act.
-Members of the University community (faculty, other academic appointees, postdoctoral researchers, staff, student employees,and volunteers) associated with programs or activities involving minors must observe the following guidelines in order to maintain a safe and positive experience for program participants, encourage parental confidence, and avoid mistaken allegations.
+The guidelines below comply with the Policy on the Safety of Children in University Programs, and the Illinois Abused and Neglected Child Reporting Act.
+Members of the University community (faculty, other academic appointees, postdoctoral researchers, staff, student employees, and volunteers) associated with programs or activities involving minors must adhere to the following guidelines in order to maintain a safe and positive experience for program participants, encourage parental confidence, and avoid mistaken allegations.

 DO: